cpawley/HHG2-MSP-Physics/Tensors.md

 ---

-## Tensors:

-“A tensor is a mathematical object which transforms as a tensor”
+## “A tensor is a mathematical object which transforms as a tensor”

 ---
 uhh umm okay?
 Let us break it down!